Sarah Pavan: Pro beach volleyball career

-In beach volleyball, Pavan plays as a right-side blocker.
+In beach volleyball, Pavan played as a right-side blocker.
 After contacting Heather Bansley to find out if she knew anyone looking for a partner, she paired up with Bansley in 2013 when she changed over to beach volleyball.
 After qualifying for the 2016 Summer Olympics in Rio, the pair competed in Pool E and won all 3 matches with a 2–0 set score.
 For the Round of 16 match, they were paired with the other Canadian team of Broder and Valjas, which they won in straight sets of (21–16, 21–11).
 They lost to Germany's Laura Ludwig and Kira Walkenhorst in straight sets of (14–21, 14–21) in the quarterfinals.

-Since September 2016, Pavan has partnered with Melissa Humana-Paredes.
+From September 2016 to July 2022, Pavan partnered with Melissa Humana-Paredes.
 The pair achieved initial success on the international circuit during the 2017 FIVB season by winning gold medals at the Porec Major, silver medals at both the Rio de Janeiro and Olsztyn Opens, and bronze medals at the Gstaad Major.
 Pavan and Humana-Paredes continued doing well internationally in 2018, winning the gold medal over Australia in straight sets at the 2018 Commonwealth Games.
 As it was the first time beach volleyball was competed at the Commonwealth Games, they became the first women to win a gold medal in the sport at the competition.
 After this initial success, the pair competed well on the 2018 FIVB Beach Volleyball World Tour, winning gold medals at both the Xiamen Open and Gstaad Major, and finishing in fourth place at the Huntington Beach Open.

 During the 2019 FIVB season, they won silver medals at the Las Vegas and Itapema Open competitions.
-In their first AVP competition of 2019, they finished second in the tournament to the American duo of Alix Klineman and April Ross.
+In their first AVP Pro Beach Volleyball Tour in 2019, they finished second in the tournament to the American duo of Alix Klineman and April Ross.
 Two months later, Pavan and Humana-Paredes won gold medals at the 2019 Beach Volleyball World Championships, defeating Klineman and Ross in straight sets for Canada's first medal ever at the event.
 As the FIVB tour continued in 2019, they subsequently won gold medals at the Edmonton Open and Vienna Major, though were eliminated in the quarterfinals of both the Gstaad Major and Tokyo Open by Klineman and Ross.
 In mid-August, the duo returned to the AVP tour, reaching the finals in the Manhattan Beach Open and defeating Klineman and Ross in three sets.

 Pavan and Humana-Paredes were named to the Canadian Olympic team for the 2020 Summer Olympics in Tokyo, which the COVID-19 pandemic caused to be delayed until 2021.
 The two went undefeated during pool play, winning every set.
 Entering the knockout rounds as the top seed, they defeated Spaniards Liliana/Baquerizo in the Round of 16.
 In the quarter final, a rematch of the Commonwealth Games final with Australians Clancy/Artacho del Solar, they lost two sets to one and were eliminated from the tournament.

+Pavan retired on October 21, 2024.